 Though our members are still our number one priority as they were in 1908, we have since opened our doors to the public.
 In doing this, we faced a new challenge of altering the general perceptions that have existed for generations.
 This perception is that we are a members only club when in reality, our doors are open with a warm welcome for everyone.
 This philosophical shift in our business model allows us to accommodate the demands of today’s business world.

-We operate as a year around business with the main focus on our golf and curling memberships, in addition, we offer premiere function space and full service dining.
+We operate as a year around business with the main focus on our golf and catering, in addition, we offer premiere function space and full service dining.
 We cater to all of our clients under the same model of service that we have been offering our members for over 100 years.
 As we continue to have more people come through our doors each and every day our future looks bright and promising.
 Though we honour the history and policies of our founders, the current success has afforded many more opportunities than they ever could have imagined.
-With a full management team, a staff of upwards of 70 and a full board of directors we are proud to make Bally Haly everything you want it to be.
+With a full management team, upwards of 70 staff and a full board of directors we are proud to make Bally Haly everything you want it to be.